 (2019, 58 min, single-channel)

-All I see is you (’58, 4K, 4×3) is a diagnostic look into modern Kurdistan, following a teenage girl uncovering an interest in filmmaking, a lonesome widow singing the songs of her life and a group of philosophy students preparing a BBQ.
+All I see is you (58, 4K, 4×3) is a diagnostic look into modern Kurdistan, following a teenage girl uncovering an interest in filmmaking, a lonesome widow singing the songs of her life, and a group of philosophy students preparing a BBQ.
 The chapters revolve around taking the portrait of the protagonist as acts of intervention in their everyday life.
 In doing so, the before and after of the portrait allow a glimpse into the effects and meaning of creating an image for the portrayed.
-Drafting these cinematic scenes becomes a tool of analysis in the lead up to the initial shoot, attributing specific props to specific people.
-What is hidden in the multitude of these decisions — just in order to film — is cinema’s impact on the people it wishes to narrate.
+Drafting these cinematic scenes becomes a tool of analysis in the lead-up to the initial shoot, attributing specific settings to each of the protagonists.
+What is hidden in the multitude of these decisions (in order to hit the record button) is cinema’s impact on the people it wishes to narrate.